Romans 5:6-11 By seeking Christ and His righteousness alone, we maximise the power of the blood

 The straw that broke the devil’s back is love.

 As Christ hung on the cross, He forgave His tormentors.
-What seemed like abject weakness and cowardice came the power that destroyed the devil.
+What seemed like abject weakness and cowardice came the power that destroyed the devil and the corrupt human ego.
 What made Christ’s blood effective is the way He offered it; without complaining, He forgave His tormentors.
-The secret is in not Christ’s supernatural abilities but His love.
+The secret is in not Christ’s miraculous abilities but His love.
 The devil is not afraid to fight power with power, violence with violence, but He is petrified by our love for God and for others.
 It is love that paralyses the devil.
 Paul explained how we can overcome evil in the world,

 “But if your enemy is hungry, feed him, and if he is thirsty, give him A drink; for in so doing you will heap burning coals on his head.”
 Do not be overcome by evil, but overcome evil with good. – Romans 12:20-21